Are You There God? It's Me, Margaret. (film): Plot

 At school, Margaret is assigned a group project with Laura Danker, a classmate ostracized by her peers (especially Nancy) for developing early.
 While working together in the library, Margaret jealously brings up rumors about Laura letting boys "feel her up".
 Upset, Laura storms out.
 Immediately regretting her words, Margaret follows Laura to a Catholic church where she sees her exit a confessional.
 Afterward, Margaret enters the confessional but is too nervous to tell the priest more than she "did something awful" before running out.

 Margaret's spring break plans to visit Sylvia in Florida are thwarted when Barbara announces her parents are coming to meet Margaret.
 Learning of the cancelation, Sylvia arrives at the Simons' on the day of Paul and Mary's visit.
-After dinner, Paul and Mary question Margaret about attending Sunday school.
-Sylvia retorts that because Margaret accompanied her to temple in New York, her granddaughter had chosen to become Jewish.
+After dinner, the evening becomes awkward when Paul and Mary question Margaret about attending Sunday school.
+Sylvia retorts that because Margaret accompanied her to temple in New York, her granddaughter had already chosen to become Jewish.
 This sparks an argument among the adults over what religion Margaret should follow.
 Margaret shouts at everyone to stop fighting, proclaiming she does not care about religion and does not believe in God.

 Margaret hands in her research paper, which expresses her disillusionment with religion.
 Soon, she reconciles with her parents and Sylvia.
 At the end of the school year, Margaret thanks Mr. Benedict for being a good teacher.
 At the school carnival, she befriends Laura, asking her to dance, with Janie joining them shortly afterward.
 Barbara, who has since returned to teaching painting, tells Nancy's mother Jan, the PTA president, that she will no longer volunteer for committee work.

 Before leaving for summer camp, Margaret talks to Moose Freed (a friend of Nancy's brother Evan), whom Margaret has been interested in throughout the year.
 They agree to spend time together when she returns.
 At home, she discovers her first period has arrived and excitedly tells her mother, who is thrilled for her.
 Margaret resumes her communication with God, thanking him.